danaikorre/dsmanufacturing.github.io/Timetable+Online Support.md

 # Timetable & Online Support

-The course runs from 09:00 to 10:00 on Friday. <!-- Any activity will happen online on Collaborate.
+The course runs from 09:00 to 10:00 on Friday (TBC). <!-- Any activity will happen online on Collaborate.
 Collaborate can be accessed through this link:(LINK) -->
 Most of the sessions are live, some require watching a video.
 Times below are UK times.
 * Questions & Answers (Q&A) clinics: Wednesday 19:00-20:00
-* Lectures: 09:00-10:00 usually a live online talk and/or in person at Kings Buildings
+* Lectures: Friday (TBC) 09:00-10:00 usually a live online talk and/or in person at Kings Buildings
 * Workshop tutorials: 10:00-12:00—a guided exercise, carried out individually or in groups with tutor support and open sessions, with tutors/lecturers on hand to support
 * Office hours with tutors
 * Microsoft Teams for chats and forum questions